The Bike is a 2016 Brompton M6R with some aftermarket parts.

 Rear Rack- Nitto Brompton Rack.
 Chromoly steel rack.
 Looks cooler than the stock rack, in my opinion.
 Not sure if changing from the default aluminum rack is necessary.
 Nitto rack has a higher weight carrying capacity (and also weighs more).

 Drive Train- Shimano Claris compact road double cranks, Claris FD2400 Front Derailleur (matched with a Claris SL-400 shifter).
 LitePro Braze-on clamp for Dahon.
-Bottom bracket was replaced to accommodate the cranks, unfortunately, I forgot the width.
-I do not recommend you install a front derailleur system on your Brompton.
+I do not recommend that you install a front derailleur on your Brompton.
 Ride your other bike instead.

 Bags on the Bike:

 Saddle Bag – Carradice Camper Longflap.
 The bag carries a fair amount of stuff with its 23L capacity.
 The leather straps and buckles get annoying after a while.
 To complete “the look” you will need a Bagman rack from Carradice.
 This will cause you to lose the rear half of your seat rails limiting your saddle adjustability.
-Personally, I do not recommend this bag.
+Personally, I do not recommend this bag with my top complaints being: Not storm-proof due to the flap closure system; Leather straps is fiddly and annoying if you access the bag often; No shoulder strap included with an already expensive bag.
 However, you may love it.

 Trunk Bag – Axiom.
 The model I used has been discontinued, but the same features exist in the newer models: Fold-out side “panniers” comes in very handy, I put my Abus mini U-lock in there.
 I mainly used the trunk bag for tools and stuff I don’t use much.
 Handy side velcro straps for your pump.
 Expandable top, I like this bag a lot.
 Not waterproof, but includes a rain cover.